 Having a realistic understanding of recovery is important as you begin the journey towards a sober life.
 This is valuable for both a person living with a substance use disorder and their family members.
 We’ve identified five important elements of addiction recovery you can begin discussing as a family at any time when treatment for drug or alcohol use is needed.

-We encourage prospective patients to see time away for recovery as okay.
-Family services ensure patients receive critical support from loved ones throughout treatment and in family sessions on site.
-Also, patients learn how to be resilient in their sobriety efforts as recovery doesn’t happen overnight.
+We encourage prospective clients to see time away for recovery as okay.
+Family services ensure clients receive critical support from loved ones throughout treatment and in family sessions on site.
+Also, clients learn how to be resilient in their sobriety efforts as recovery doesn’t happen overnight.

 Addiction and Family: 5 Things You Need to Know